marbrex/tiw-data-integration-quality/OpenRefine/OpenRefine-Project.md

 1) Apply the "Blank records per column" facet on the "All" column
 2) Among the results, choose the maximum value.

-In this case, the "Other Currency" column has the maximum empty records, that is **27 676**.
+In this case, the "Other Currency" column has the maximum empty records, that is ***27 676***.

 ### 1.2) How many records have invalid fields (if any) ?

+Since the concrete explanation of what values can be considered as invalid was not given, values are labeled as invalid based on different criterias explained above (In the "Familiarize with the data" section) and depending on its field.

+- #### Annual Salary:
+  - Invalid number format (*20 302*)
+-

 ### 1.3) How many records have duplicated fields (if any) ?